shariltumin/bit-and-pieces/SysInfo/README.md

-The simple script will show you system information of your board, including information about the board's CPU, memory, and storage.
+This simple script will show you system information of your board, including information about the board's CPU, memory, and storage.

 ```py
 import sysinfo